RichardLitt/burntfen.com/_projects/sad-young-man.md

 ---
 {% include JB/setup %}

-i am working on a book of poetry and drawings
+I am working on a book of poetry and drawings, a follow up for my [comic](../the-burnt-fen-maunderings).
+I am not in a rush, but will eventually update this site.